Platonic-Systems/secrix/README.md

 ### `secrix.hostIdentityFile`

-The private key of the host that will be decrypting the secret.
+The path of the private key of the host that will be decrypting the secret.
+This path is used on the target host.

 * Type: String
 * Default: `"/etc/ssh/ssh_host_ed25519_key"`